stephenwf/iiif-redux/packages/iiif-redux/src/schema/README.md

 ## Presentation 3 questions

 - For the field `seeAlso` and `partOf`, the specification does not provide a list of valid IIIF resources that can be found here, implying all IIIF resources are valid.
+- Annotation pages only have one required field `type` which seems counter productive as it cannot function as an annotation page without annotations, should ID also be required?

 ## Changes to selector framework